Data separation involves the policies and practices related to isolating data and workloads within a cloud. Data...

 The importance of geolocation

 The question of geolocation -- knowing and ensuring the physical area of the world where applications and data reside -- is a more important consideration than ever before.
-Although simply selecting a specific region is not a tenancy discussion, location can impact workload performance, compliance and tenancy.
+Cloud architects must not only assemble a suitable infrastructure for a cloud workload; they must ensure that infrastructure is provisioned in a suitable physical location with the necessary resources and services.
+Although simply selecting a specific region is not a tenancy discussion, location can affect workload performance, compliance and tenancy.

 Consider that a region can be selected to improve workload performance since the physical proximity to the workload's users can significantly reduce network latency.
 This placement of data can boost the workload's apparent performance and improve user satisfaction.

 Services also vary by region, and not all cloud services may be available in all global regions.
 This could make it more difficult to deploy or secure workloads or application stacks in some regions.
-For example, AWS Single Sign-On is not currently available in the U.S. West (Northern California) region.
+For example, if a needed service or resource isn't currently available in a particular cloud provider's region, the business might be unable to deploy the required environment and run its workload in that region.
+The solution then would be to rearchitect the environment or to select another suitable region.

 Dig Deeper on Cloud deployment and architecture